-The purpose and intent of this policy is to establish a reasonable and respectful means of honoring individuals who are invited to speak and/or participate in cultural activities.
+- A. The purpose and intent of this policy is to establish a reasonable and respectful means of honoring individuals who are invited to speak and/or participate in cultural activities. - B. Policy: - 1.
+This policy outlines: - a.
+What ceremonial activities are eligible for cultural honorariums - b.

-B. Policy:

-- 1. This policy outlines: - a.
-What services are eligible for cultural honorariums - b.
 What documentation is required for payment of cultural honorariums